If we can't agree...

 No paperwork is required - simply contact:

-- Web: Mediation service (external link)
+- Web: Global Mediation (external link)

 A member of staff will take details of the case and if both parties to the disagreement agree to take part in mediation, a date will be arranged, and the mediation will proceed.